AlexOUKS/BDF-Reporting-Management/back/README.md

 # BDF-Reporting-Management API

-This is API is designed for managing the intern needs of an association called "Le Bureau des Festivités" from the University of Technology of Belfort-Montbeliard.
-It used Python as main language and the framework Django.
+This API is designed for managing the intern needs of an association called "Le Bureau des Festivités" from the University of Technology of Belfort-Montbeliard.
+It uses Python as main language and the framework Django.
 This also a project for our project course TO52.

 <img src="https://github.com/AlexOUKS/BDF-Reporting-Management/blob/master/front/src/img/bdf.jpg" width="350" title="hover text" align="center">